RosterElf Logo

 Key actions:

-• Train all affected staff on the new procedure
+• Train all affected employees on the procedure before it goes live

 WRITING TIPS